No passwords, No popups, No AI, No cost:

 A. Hi Mac

 Use a solution of 10% chromic acid, i.e., 10 parts water 1 part chromic acid.
 We dress out as much of the corrosion as possible using a very fine rubber abrasive wheel.
-Use Q-tip [affil links] or fine paint brush to apply the acid solution.
+Use Q-tips this on eBay or Amazon [affil links] or fine paint brush to apply the acid solution.
 Let stand for 5-10 minutes, but do not let the solution dry.Rinse thoroughly to remove all traces of acid.As you know, Most of the corrosion will be on split lines, bolt holes and studs, which makes dressing out near impossible in which case you will have to remove or kill the corrosion by acid treatment alone.
 Follow up by applying a chromate or epoxy primer.
 AS for doing this procedure while still bolted to the helicopter best of luck.I have found the best way and the proper way is through removal of the affected components.

 - Nelson, New Zealand